sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-12-15-performance-test-goals.md

 - What is happening maliciously by the application over our resources while running?(i faced that practically over DB logs which becomes so big while app is running that it overflows C drive and application crashes)
 - What should be the recovery plans?
 What areas to take care about?

-These are some primary ideas that I have worked with.
+These are some primary thoughts that I have worked with.
 If you think there are more, please feel free to comment.
 I will add with your name

 Thanks ..:)